 Once you've confirmed your offer of admission—and taken some time to celebrate—your next steps are to register for housing and sign up for an orientation session.

 First-year students at the University of Oregon live in the residence halls.
-The earlier you apply for housing, the better your chances of getting the room you want.
+The earlier you register for housing, the better your chances of getting the room you want.
 You can make changes to your housing application through July.
 As you think about where you want to live on campus, you may want to learn more about the communities, room types, and residence halls at the University of Oregon as well as the costs, which are determined by the type of room and meal plan you select.

 Immunizations and Insurance